Spotlight: Colorado Peaks – Soaring to Great Heights

 What You’ll Find

 Opportunities to camp near a Colorado Fourteener are plentiful.
-Advance reservations at many local campgrounds are available on Recreation.gov and the area offers first-come, first-serve campgrounds as well.
+Advance reservations at many local campgrounds are available on Recreation.gov, as well as many first-come, first-serve campgrounds.
 After your ascent, return to your campsite to rest your weary feet and recount the adventure of conquering a Fourteener!

 Make Sure You

-Also, altitude sickness can quickly turn a pleasant day in the mountains to an emergency situation requiring quick action.
-Visit our Altitude Sickness article for tips to stay healthy during your high-alpine journey.
+Also, altitude sickness can quickly turn a pleasant day in the mountains to an emergency requiring quick action.
+Read our Preventing Altitude Sickness article for tips to stay healthy during your high-alpine journey.

 High-alpine soils are fragile and can take years to recover from off-trail travel.
 The Colorado Fourteeners Initiative is a non-profit organization assembled to promote low-impact hiking, educate the public about these special places and lead volunteers into the high country to restore trails and summit routes damaged by hikers.